 It is worth noting that our sample contains galaxies with a wide variety of morphologies, colours, and environments (see Fig.~\ref{fig:data}).
 Even though the bulk of the sample is at $z \sim 0.3$, it is also representative of nearby galaxies ($z \sim 0.1$).
-We can distinguish spiral structure (e.g., ~2470$-$10291 in Fig.~\ref{fig:data}) or spheroidal morphology (e.g.,~2470$-$9821 at $z=0.07$ in Fig.~\ref{fig:data}), and even radio-jet structures at higher redshifts (e.g.,~2406$-$3162 at $z=0.18$ in Fig.~\ref{fig:data}).
-Galaxies in groups are also well identified (e.g.,~2243$-$12066 and 2241$-$16643 in Fig.~\ref{fig:data} at $z=0.28$ and $0.24$, respectively), as well as in less dense environments.
-The \js\ of these galaxies (lower panels of Fig.~\ref{fig:data}) show the power of \jp\ to identify blue and star-forming galaxies, to detect the recombination nebular lines H$\alpha$ up to $z\sim0.4$ and H$\beta$ up to $z\,\sim$\,0.8, and other nebular collisional lines such as [OIII]$\lambda$5007 up to $z \sim$0.8 and [OII]$\lambda$3727 up to $z \leq$1.4.
-LRGs are also very well identified in the survey (see four examples of this type of galaxies in Fig.~\ref{fig:data}).
-These galaxies populate the upper-limit of the brightness distribution of the sample, but fainter and farther away galaxies are also properly detected (see Sect.~\ref{sec:method}).
+We can distinguish spiral structures (e.g. ~2470$-$10291 in Fig.~\ref{fig:data}), spheroidal morphologies (e.g.~2470$-$9821 at $z=0.07$ in Fig.~\ref{fig:data}), and even radio-jet structures at higher redshifts (e.g.~2406$-$3162 at $z=0.18$ in Fig.~\ref{fig:data}).
+Galaxies in groups are also well identified (e.g.~2243$-$12066 and 2241$-$16643 in Fig.~\ref{fig:data} at $z=0.28$ and $0.24$, respectively), as well as galaxies in less dense environments.
+The \js\ of these galaxies (lower panels of Fig.~\ref{fig:data}) show the power of \jp\ to identify blue and star-forming galaxies, to detect the recombination nebular lines H$\alpha$ up to $z\sim0.4$ and H$\beta$ up to $z\,\sim$\,0.8, and to detect other nebular collisional lines, such as [OIII]$\lambda$5007 up to $z \sim$0.8 and [OII]$\lambda$3727 up to $z \leq$1.4.
+Luminous red galaxies are also very well identified in the survey (see four examples of this type of galaxy in Fig.~\ref{fig:data}).
+These galaxies populate the upper limit of the brightness distribution of the sample, but fainter and more distant galaxies are also properly detected (see Sect.~\ref{sec:method}).